liangzheng816/OfficeDocs-SharePoint/migration/understanding-permissions-when-migrating.md

 ### Permissions conditions and results

-The SharePoint Migration Tool permission control is affected by various conditions.
+Various conditions affect the SharePoint Migration Tool's permission control.
 The following table lists all the conditions and the corresponding results.

 |Source |Preserve user permissions setting set to On |Migrating to |Target library permission before migration |Target library permission after migration |Note |
 |---|---|---|---|---|---|